commons-app/commons-app-documentation/android/Translating-the-app.md

 For instance, to translate "depicts", go to https://commons.wikimedia.org/wiki/Commons:Depicts and choose your language in the top banner (which says "_Other languages_").
 If you can not find any translation, please do not hesitate to ask at the [Commons village pump](https://commons.wikimedia.org/wiki/Commons:Village_pump).

 ## How to add new languages
-If your language is not available, please crate a new Github issue asking for it, and we will add it as soon as possible.
+If your language is not available, please crate a new GitHub issue asking for it, and we will add it as soon as possible.
 Thanks!

 # Internals